-They're the ones who likely have had some good success, and it's time for them to hand over because it's taking up too much of their time.
+They're the ones who likely have had some good success, and it's time for them to hand some tasks over because it's taking up too much of their time.
 They've got other areas of their business that they need to focus on.
-So it is a bit scary for them to now find an Ads Manager because they've been living in ads manager, pretty much themselves, spending their own money, learning, finding audiences, finding what works and have had success with it.
+So it is a bit scary for them to now find someone to manage their ads because they've been living in Ads Manager pretty much themselves, spending their own money, learning, finding audiences, finding what works and have had success with it.

 They’re now at a place where they can hire someone else to run their ads.
 But it's kind of like handing over a baby.
 This is their baby.
 This is their business.
 They know how important Facebook ads are for their business, but they just don't have the time or resources to keep working on it.
 So they need to find someone else.